Notre-Solutions/Inship-Website/src/pages/index.md

         description: >-
           **InShip APS provides a number of different solutions.**

           1. *Accounts Payable Combined or APC*  is as a back-end document handling tool, your users are supplied with a email address (and if required a dnd solution) where both they and their suppliers and email invoices and bills to.
 APC using InShip's AI extracts the relevant data from each document and pushes both a copy of the Bill/Invoice to you Accounts Software ready for in a draft state ready for approval.

-          1. *Tick To Post or T2P,* with T2P We provide an online front end customisation and own labeled bolt on to your system.
-Here your users can review and approve invoices before they are push to your software based on your requirements the document can be stored by us or your software.    assumenda.
+          2. *Tick To Post or T2P,* with T2P We provide an online front end customisation and own labeled bolt on to your system.
+Here your users can review and approve invoices before they are push to your software based on your requirements the document can be stored by us or your software.
       - title: Why Change
-        description:
-          1. *Complete Accounts Payable Solution or CAPS*, is a fully online accounts payable department.
+        description: 1. *Complete Accounts Payable Solution or CAPS*, is a fully online accounts payable department.
 Allowing businesses to replicate the complex process and automate it.
 The full systems includes po matching both at a GRN and line level, auto coding,  auto routeing for approval